Michigan's top constitutional offices, congressional seats, and the entire state legislature will be up for election November 2018.

 US Senate: Likely democrat

 Moderate Republican Governor Rick Snyder is term limited.
 Snyder won 58-40 in 2010 and 51-47 in 2014.
 The favorite for the R nomination is Attorney General Bill Schuette, who is fairly conservative.
-Lieutenant Governor Brian Calley, who inherits Snyder's disadvantages without his advantages (rich outsider, nonpartisan image) is expected to run.
+Lieutenant Governor Brian Calley, who inherits Snyder's disadvantages without his advantages (rich outsider, nonpartisan image) will run.
 Calley is tying his campaign to a part-time legislature proposal.
 State senator Patrick Colbeck, a Tea Party favorite, who led the fight for Right to Work, is running.
 Doctor Jim Hines of Saginaw is also running.

 Former state senator Gretchen Whitmer is the early front-runner for the D nomination.
 She faces Detroit health official Abdul Al-Sayed, who is appealing to Bernie Sanders supporters, businessman William Cobbs, and businessman Shri Thanedar.
 Macomb County Executive Mark Hackel, who is more moderate, is considering running.
 Liberal attorney Geoffrey Feiger, who was the D nominee for governor in 1998, is considering running.

 Republican Attorney General Bill Schuette is term limited and running for governor.
 He won 53-44 in 2010 and 52-44 in 2014.
 Both nominees will be decided at party conventions.
 Republican house speaker Tom Leonard and State senator Tonya Schuitmaker are running.
 Leonard is somewhat more conservative and has a larger platform, which probably makes him the favorite.